Skip Maine state header navigation

 Skip First Level Navigation | Skip All Navigation

 |Education Home | Contact Us | Calendar | Archives|

-There also is a Local Food for Local Schools list serve.
-It has members that include producers, school food service staff school health coordinators, interested public members, nurses and many more.
+There also is a Local Food for Local Schools List Serve.
+It has members that include producers, School Food Service staff school health coordinators, interested public members, nurses and many more.
 Join today at no cost to stay current and share with others.
 Sharing keeps all members current!
-Farm to school list serve join NOW
+Join Farm to school LISTSERV NOW

-Fresh Fruit and Vegetable program has a list serve to keep all informed.
-This is required for schools that have accepted the grant. at least one active person must be a member of the list serve.
+Fresh Fruit and Vegetable Program has a List Serve to keep all informed.
+This is required for schools that have accepted the grant.
+At least one active person must be a member of the list serve.
 This is the most effective way to hear the news in a timely fashion.
-Join FFVP list serve NOW
+Join FFVP LISTSERV NOW

-There is also a new list serve for Non-Profit schools/programs.
-These programs may not want to receive al the Child Nutrition list serve information.
+There is also a new List Serve for Non-Profit schools/programs.
+These programs may not want to receive al the Child Nutrition List Serve information.
 It is planned to be a basic information list serve from DOE and a method for programs to communicate with each other.
-Join School Nutrition non-profit list serve now.
+Join School Nutrition Non-profit LISTSERV NOW.

 OFFICE HOURS 7:30-4:30